Board's work and fees

 The Board of Directors has ultimate responsibility for the Company’s organization and administration.
 The Board appoints the CEO, who is responsible for the day-to-day operations within the Company, in accordance with the Board’s guidelines.

-The Board of Directors of Industrivärden plays a central role in the Company’s business model for exercising long-term active ownership.
+The Board of Directors of Industrivärden plays a central role in the Company’s business model for exercising a longterm active ownership.
 It is responsible for, among other things, the Company’s strategy, formulation and application of the methods for active ownership, and overarching ownership matters concerning the portfolio companies.
 The Articles of Association stipulate that the Board shall consist of a minimum of three and a maximum of nine directors.
+The Board’s composition and the directors’ attendance at board and committee meetings are shown below.

 The Board’s work